mlhartme/stool/DOCUMENTATION.md

 #### Description

 Deletes the stage, i.e. deletes it from the respective cluster.
 This includes containers and log files.
-If the current workspace is attached to this stage, this attachment is removed as well.
+If stage is specified as a workspace, it is removed from the workspace as well.

 Before actually touching anything, this command asks if you really want to delete the stage.
 You can suppress this interaction with the `-batch` option.